My Year of Preparation

 Hope I don’t need them, but I finally decided to go with some Gore rain trousers, so clothing is coming together now.
 I was out again yesterday and shot a litttle more video; it’s amazing how long it’s taking to get the drone shots, but practice makes perfect!
 It will get better.
 Hoping to edit this over the next few days; bank holiday coming up next weekend!

-March 30th – A milestone reached
+A milestone reached

 My work life has been fairly intense recently so nothing of real interest to report from the last couple of week, other than I hit the 90kg goal!
-SO happy about this cool.
+SO happy about this cool

 What’s next?
 I’m not sure; for now it’s about keeping motivated and continuing with the training.
 Stayed away for a few days with work, it’s interesting to see how life has changed; now the immediate concerns are how to manage formal dinners and conference food, and ensuring there’s some access to any sort of bike!